Arkleseisure/Arkleseisure.github.io/pages/mnist.md

 Overall, while the summation of weighted activations from the hidden layer informs the final decision, the described set of connections reflects an under-capacity network struggling to consistently extract discriminating feature representations across the dataset, contributing to its modest accuracy.

 ## Summary
-So clearly ChatGPT picks up on something, but the process of analysing an MNIST neural network mechanistically is much more painful, and so we haven't done it here.
-However, we have come up with a testing process to evaluate how much information about the operation of the neural network can be retrieved from ChatGPT's condensed summaries.
+So clearly ChatGPT picks up on something, but the process of analysing an MNIST neural network mechanistically is much more painful, and so we haven't done it here, and therefore need a separate evaluation technique.
+I have come up with a testing process to evaluate how much information about the operation of the neural network can be retrieved from ChatGPT's condensed summaries.
 This is explained in the Testing section.